DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 practical sessions.
 In order to participate, you need to fill in all fields that are not pre-filled in our
 [computer account request form](assets/IMS-Rechenerlaubnis-en.pdf) so that we can create a guest account.
-Please fill in the PDF directly and send it electronically to
-[the Fall School technical support team](mailto:fallschool-2019-support@ims.uni-stuttgart.de).
+Please fill in the PDF directly (no signature necessary, for now) and send it electronically to [the Fall School technical support team](mailto:fallschool-2019-support@ims.uni-stuttgart.de).

 Beware that your PDF reader may not show nor print pre-filled entries